Time matters in advanced GIST. We can help with your patients' access issues.

 Deciphera AccessPoint logo A single point-of-contact to serve practices and patients

-• Benefits investigations (BIs)—Comprehensive results, right when you need them
+• Benefits investigations (BIs): Comprehensive BI results, right when you need them

 *Terms and conditions apply.
+Not every patient is eligible.
 Copay program is subject to an annual benefit maximum.
-Full terms and conditions provided prior to enrollment.

 Download PDF